 Second United Nations Global Sustainable Transport Conference

-The second United Nations Global Sustainable Transport Conference will be held from 5 to 7 May 2020 in Beijing, China.
+The second United Nations Global Sustainable Transport Conference will be held in 2021 (new dates to be identified) in Beijing, China.
 It will provide an opportunity to focus attention on the opportunities, challenges and solutions towards achieving sustainable transport objectives.
 It will follow up on the first Global Sustainable Transport Conference, held in 2016 in Ashgabat, Turkmenistan, and is expected to indicate a way forward for sustainable transport to help achieve the objectives of the 2030 Agenda for Sustainable Development.